Posted on: 01 June, 2021

 Dentures are designed by prosthetists to look, feel and function as much like natural teeth as possible, but they have limitations.
 This can depend on the type of material your dentures are made from and how they attach in your mouth.

-Most dentures are made from either acrylic (plastic) or metal.
-Metal dentures are stronger and capable of chewing and grinding harder foods than plastic dentures.
+Full dentures are typically made from acrylic (plastic) and partial dentures from both acrylic and metal (cobalt chrone).
+Metal dentures are stronger and capable of chewing and grinding harder foods than acrylic dentures.

 Dentures that use suction to stay in your mouth or clips that attach them to surrounding teeth may be dislodged by sticky or chewy foods.
-Dentures that clip onto dental implants are far more stable and won't require any to your diet after healing from implant surgery.
+Dentures that clip onto dental implants are far more stable and won't require any changes to your diet after you heal from surgery.
 This is because dental implants improve your chewing ability far greater than dentures can.

 Want to find out if you're a suitable candidate for dental implants?
 Contact our team today to book your consultation.
 Call (08) 9470 3944.